 SAMBÓDROMO DA MARQUÊS DE SAPUCAÍ

-800-metre-long open-air avenue, surrounded by vertiginous terraces, hosts the samba school parade
+An 800-metre-long secure open-air avenue, surrounded by vertiginous tiers, hosts the samba school parade.

 Tips.
-In the months leading up to Carnival, all the samba schools come to the Sambodrome for ensaios técnicos, or "technical rehearsals", with costumes and a meticulously planned parade to ensure that everything is perfect on D-day.
+In the months leading up to Carnival, all the samba schools come to the Sambódromo for ensaios técnicos, or "technical rehearsals", with costumes and a meticulously planned parade to ensure that everything is perfect on D-day.
 Every Saturday and Sunday, three samba schools parade here, and the show is free!
-Don't miss out.
-For the full program, visit the "Ensaios tecnicos no Sambodromo" section of the Sambodrome's official website or www.rio-carnival.net.
-The venue is secure, so it's no problem to bring your camera, but the area around the Sambodrome is very poorly frequented.
-It's essential to come and go by cab (which wait quietly in front of the security cordon).
+It's all there for the taking.
+For the full program, visit the "Ensaios técnicos no Sambódromo" section of the official Sambódromo website or www.rio-carnival.net.
+The venue is secure, but the area around the Sambódromo is very unsafe.
+It's essential to get in and out by cab (which wait quietly in front of the security cordon).

 Did you know?
 This review was written by our professional authors.